3DCoded/DynamicMacros/docs/index.md

 ---

 Klipper Dynamic Macros is an unofficial way to update macros without restarting Klipper, so you can update macros mid-print and see their results live.
+It also supports extra features that normal GCode Macros don't have.

 ## How Normal Macros Work

 Your macros are written in a `.cfg` file, then included into your `printer.cfg`.
 When Klipper restarts, it parses these files and saves the macros internally (you can't change them without restarting Klipper).
 When a macro is called, the cached code is interpreted and run.
-This method is faster, as the macros don't have to be reread every time.

 ## How Dynamic Macros Work

 Your macros are written in a `.cfg` file, then the relative path to that file is configured in a `[dynamicmacros]` config section.
-The config files are read and parsed every time you run the macro.
-This method is slightly slower, as the macros have to be reread every time.
+The config files are read and parsed every time you run the macro, allowing you to update macros without restarting Klipper.

 ## Variables

-Dynamic Macros support all features of normal `gcode_macros`, EXCEPT variables.
+Dynamic Macros support all features of normal `gcode_macros`, EXCEPT variables (experimental).
 Here's a simple example of which kind of variables work and won't work with Dynamic Macros.

 === "Works"
     ```cfg